How to file a Trademark in Colombia?

 What is a trademark in Colombia?

-It may be registered as a trademark any sign capable of distinguishing goods or services, such as all distinctive signs that can be graphically represented, such as words, names, acronyms, letters, numbers, images, figures, symbols, graphics, logotypes, monograms, portraits, labels, emblems and shields, holograms, a color combination, 3D forms,, sound marks, aromas, and any combination of the mentioned signs.
+You may register as a trademark any sign that can distinguish goods or services and be graphically represented.
+These signs include words, names, acronyms, letters, numbers, images, figures, symbols, graphics, logos, monograms, portraits, labels, emblems, shields, holograms, color combinations, three-dimensional shapes, sound marks, scents, or any combination of these elements.

 trademark goytia